 - Click OK.

-When we add a running total where we have grouped dates there could be a problem, let me show you.
-In the below pivot table, we have grouped dates and created two-row labels from them “Quarters” and “Months”.
+When we add a running total with grouped dates, there could be a problem.
+Let me show you.
+In the table below, we have grouped dates and created two-row labels from them: “Quarters” and “Months.”

-And, we have also applied the running total in the data field.
-Now if you look, after a change in the quarter, the running total is starting over again.
-But we can fix it using a helper column and here are the steps.
+We have also applied the running total to the data field.
+Now, if you look, after a change in the quarter, the running total is starting again.
+But we can fix it using a helper column.
+Here are the steps.

 - First of all, go to your source data and enter a new column after the date column.